 Athens Area Master Gardener Association

 The Athens Area Master Gardener Association (AAMGA) is an organization devoted to providing information to the gardening public, assisting with community horticultural practices, helping Master Gardeners fulfill their commitment of volunteer hours as well as advancing members' horticultural education through meetings and educational activities.
 Monthly meetings are held at 6:00 pm on the third Tuesday of each month.
-Meeting location varies, please check the AAMGA newsletter for updates.
+Meeting location varies, please check the AAMGA newsletter, The Garden Dirt, for updates.

 AAMGA Membership Information